brimdata/zed/k8s/README.md

 ```

 ### Use zar import to get some data into an S3 bucket in the region
-The permission we set up for S3 access are region-specific.
-We will use zar for create an S3 bucket in this region with some sample data.
+We will use zar to create an S3 bucket in this region with sample data.

 If you do not already have a bucket you want to use in the same region as your EKS cluster, create it with `aws s3 mb`, e.g.
 ```